redux-loop/redux-loop/docs/ApiDocs.md

   other cmd functions, or even nested calls to `Cmd.list`.
 * `options.sequence: boolean` &ndash; By default, asynchronous Cmds all run immediately and in parallel.
 If sequence is true, cmds will wait for the previous cmd to resolve before starting.
 Note: this does not have an effect if all Cmds are synchronous.
 * `options.batch: boolean` &ndash; By default, actions from nested cmds will be dispatched as soon as that cmd finishes.
 If batch is true, no actions will be dispatched until all of the cmds are resolved/finished.
 The actions will then be dispatched all at once in the order of the original cmd array.
+* `options.testInvariants: boolean` &ndash; Normally, if the first parameter to Cmd.list is not an array of Cmds, an error will be thrown (unless you are in production).
+You can turn this off in testing environments by using this option.
+NOTE: ONLY DO THIS IN TESTS.
+IF YOU DO THIS IN PRODUCTION, IT WILL THROW.
+This is useful if you want to pass a custom object from your test library to verify a subset of `cmds`, such as `jasmine.arrayContaining(someCmd)`.

 #### Notes